After Costco’s entry, national grocery chains look poised for Maine expansions

 Like Costello, Luke suggested that a new supermarket might look to an existing big-box store to move into, such as the Western Avenue plaza near the State House that was anchored by Kmart before it closed in 2019.
 Most supermarkets will look to repurpose already built large-format spaces like those over constructing new ones, Italiaander said.

-That is because it is getting increasingly hard to find the 10 to 20 acres of land a supermarket needs, he said, and construction costs have exploded since the pandemic.
+That is because it is getting increasingly hard to find the 10 to 20 acres needed for a supermarket, he said, and construction costs have exploded since the COVID-19 pandemic.

 Representatives of Market Basket, Aldi and Whole Foods did not respond to requests for comment for this story.